 If you’re seeing our periodontist in The Woodlands for the first time, you may or may not have already received an initial phase of gum treatment from your referring dentist.
 Either your provider may not have seen the results that they had hoped for, or they went ahead and sent you straight to our office because of the severity of your gum disease.

-Dr. Saunders will plan and deliver your initial series of periodontal treatments.
+Our doctors at PCE will plan and deliver your initial series of periodontal treatments.
 These may include scaling and root planning, laser decontamination, gum surgery, grafting, or other types of therapies.

 The biggest mistake people make is thinking that they’re finally “finished” with their gum treatments after they see a periodontal specialist.
 But that’s actually not the case.